 Interested students are encouraged to find out more about Bremen’s Social Policy Research Center.

-We expect the Universidad Complutense de Madrid (UCM) to join the TAM I partner universities in 2014.
 A highly-acclaimed public institution, UCM is one of the oldest universities in the world.
 The main campus is in Moncloa, and the Department of Politics and Sociology, within which the TAM students will study, is located on the Somosaguas campus.
 These locations are well-connected by bus.

 The University of Siena, founded in 1240, is one of the oldest universities in Europe.
 It is situated in the heart of one of the most beautiful and best preserved medieval towns in Italy and serves a population of roughly 20,000 students.
 The Euromasters / TAM courses, designed exclusively for a small number of incoming students, draw on staff from the Faculties of Law (which includes the Department of Political Science), Letters and Economics, and also host specialist Faculty drawn from other institutions.
 The university library is one of the best-stocked in Italy.

 The oldest university in central Europe, Charles University was founded in 1348 by Charles IV, then Holy Roman Emperor and King of Bohemia.
 Today, Charles University enrolls over 47,000 Czech students and over 4,500 international students who study in 17 different faculties.
 The Faculty of Social Sciences was created in 1990 through a fundamental reorganisation of the former Faculty of Journalism.
 It is the second youngest faculty of Charles University.
 Its main goal is to develop teaching and research in those aspects of the social sciences, which (directly or indirectly) relate to the public administration, or to the economic and cultural life of society.